-Show co-hosts – Ted, Sandrine, Sara, Vanessa, and Gillian – are constantly exploring what’s important in the wide world of multipotentiality.
+Show co-hosts – Ted, Sara, and Vanessa – are constantly exploring what’s important in the wide world of multipotentiality.
 In each episode, they profile at least one member of the Puttytribe and discuss themes like work ethic and productivity, mental health, jobs vs. careers, languages, simplicity, and rituals.

 Do you have questions or suggestions for the show?
 Feel free to contact the team.

 Our guest today is, like any multipotentialite, full of talents, ideas, dreams and motivations.
 However, she has also been through the type of experience that we usually only observe from a distance, involving celebrities and strangers, the kind of thing we would usually say, “It’ll never happen to me.”
 Well, for Kylie it did: a workplace conflict that was dragged out into the local media, and she was publicly fired.
 Kylie is here to to share some insight into what this kind of trauma feels like, and how to summon the courage to believe in and have faith in who you are.
 We all seek validation from different sources, but at the end of the day it has to start with yourself.